What is the CHOICES Learning Collaborative Partnership?

 - LCP teams select strategies from a list of 30 identified effective interventions that have the best available evidence for impact on dietary intake, physical activity and/or excess weight and include a range of ages, settings, and sectors, including:

-School Early & Out of School Time Care Clinical Transportation Community & Government
+School Early Care & Out of School Time Clinical Community

 - The CHOICES team works with the local partner teams to identify local data to ensure that modeling results reflect the local population including current health-related behaviors and obesity-related health status as well as the actual resources, activities and costs that would be associated with local implementation of potential interventions.